SOM-Research/gila/README.md

 **Target:** Discover the most active users and contributors per label: who opens them? who closes them?

 **Visualization:**   A graph-like visualization that highlights the contribution of users for a given label.
 Users are represented as boxes while labels are represented as circles.
 The box size is proportional to the number of times such user has contributed to the label.
-In particular, the box height and width are proportional to the number of created and closed issues, respectively.
-Additionally, box colors range from gray to red indicating the number of comments made by the users (the more red it is the more comments the user has made).
-Edges connect users with labels, the thicker they are the more number of issues the users have contributed.
+In particular, the box width and height are proportional to the number of created and closed issues, respectively.
+Additionally, box colors allows you to distinguish between admins (i.e., orange boxes) and users (i.e., purple boxes).
+Edges connect users with labels, the thicker they are the more number of comments the users have contributed in such a label.

 ### Label timeline visualization